SeojinYoon/face_swap/README.md

-In my application, I waned to make image more naturally my main idea is to fit twice about input and reference image so, I make "Input2" which is warped in accordance with reference image and then I make "Align input2" which is aligned by reference, I make "ref2" which is warped in accordance with align input2 finally using "Align input2" and "ref2" I make the result
+In my application, I waned to make image more naturally my main idea is to fit twice about input and reference image so, I make "Input2" which is warped in accordance with reference image and then I make "Align input2" which is aligned by reference, I make "ref2" which is warped in accordance with "align input2" finally using "Align input2" and "ref2" I make the result
 ![ex_screenshot](./Description/application_algorithm.png)